So is this what Leadership looks like?

 Here's how it worked.

-Then: facts vs beliefs.
-Emotions vs beliefs.
+Then: facts vs beliefs or more accurately emotions vs beliefs.
 Your emotional response lives in the beliefs column.
 Not the facts column.
-It's subjective.
-It's yours.
+That's subjective, and only yours.
 It's not the situation itself.
+How much can you really trust that you are right?

 And finally — the destination the whole framework was always heading toward: